giuseppeporcelli/end-to-end-ml-application/05_API_Gateway_and_Lambda/README.md

 ```
 The implementation is straightforward: the Lambda handler can manage both OPTIONS and POST requests, and when a POST is executed, the Amazon SageMaker endpoint is invoked with the _Body_ parameter set to the request body.
 Then, the response is returned to the caller.

-Please note that the **ENDPOINT_NAME** variable has been set to the name of the endpoint that was deployed in the previus module of this workshop.
+> Please note that the **ENDPOINT_NAME** variable has been set to the name of the endpoint that was deployed in the previus module of this workshop.
+In case you changed the endpoint name for some reason, you will need to update the variable in the code accordingly.

 ### Edit _template.yaml_
 The file _template.yaml_ contains a template - defined through the **Serverless Application Model** - to deploy the AWS Lambda function.
 We are going to add a few instructions to deploy also an Amazon API Gateway API.